Led-adel-pilot/CogniGuide/README.md

 - Content view counts (via share page visits)

 This data helps improve the sharing experience and understand content usage patterns.

+## Referral Program

+CogniGuide includes a built-in referral system that rewards existing users with bonus credits whenever a friend signs up using their unique invite link.

+### How It Works

+1. Each authenticated user receives a persistent referral code (and link) that can be copied from the dashboard settings panel.
+2. When the invite link is shared, the landing page captures the `?ref=` query parameter and stores it locally until the visitor signs up.
+3. After the new user completes sign-in, the dashboard automatically redeems the stored referral code.
+4. The referrer instantly receives **30 bonus credits** for the successful signup.
+Rewards are limited to **three redemptions per calendar month** to prevent abuse.

+### Backend Schema

+- `referral_codes (user_id, code, created_at)`: Stores the unique invite code for each user.
+- `referral_redemptions (referrer_id, referral_code, referred_user_id, reward_credits, created_at)`: Records every successful referral and enforces one redemption per referred account.
+- `increment_user_credits(p_user_id uuid, p_amount numeric)`: Security-definer function that atomically increments `user_credits` without disturbing the monthly refill timestamp.
+The referral API uses this RPC to grant rewards.

+Run Supabase migrations after pulling these changes so the new tables and function are created: `supabase db push` or `supabase migration up` (depending on your workflow).

+### API Endpoints

+- **GET /api/referrals/link**: Authenticated endpoint that ensures a user has a referral code, returns the invite URL, and reports current-month redemption totals.
+- **POST /api/referrals/link**: Alias of the GET endpoint for clients that prefer POST.
+- **POST /api/referrals/redeem**: Accepts `{ code: string }` and rewards the referrer if the code is valid, not self-redeemed, and under the monthly cap.
+Returns updated monthly statistics and the referrer’s latest credit balance.

+All referral endpoints authenticate via the Supabase service role key and return structured JSON with helpful error messages for UI handling.

+### Frontend Integration

+- **Landing Page (`components/HomeLanding.tsx`)**: Detects `?ref=...` in the URL and stores the value in `localStorage` so the referral survives the sign-up flow.
+- **Dashboard (`app/dashboard/DashboardClient.tsx`)**:
+  - Automatically redeems any stored referral code immediately after authentication.
+  - Adds a “Refer friends (earn credits)” button in the settings/profile modal.
+Opening the panel fetches the invite link, shows monthly progress, and provides copy-to-clipboard helpers.
+  - Displays real-time monthly usage so users know how many rewards remain before hitting the cap.

+Analytics events (`posthog.capture`) track when referral links are opened, loaded, copied, and redeemed to inform future optimizations.

 ## Technology Stack
 *   **Framework:** Next.js (React) for building the web application.